GDSC-RCCIIT/General-Purpose-Scripts/scripts/Text Grammar Corrector/README.md

 ---

+- Create a text file with the required english paragraph text which needs correction.
-- Change the text in the script
+- Provide the file location in the cmd line
-- Just run the python file and it will a text file with the corrected information
+- Run the python file and it will generate a text file with the corrected information (output.txt).

+Use the following command to run it
+>python "grammer bot.py" input.txt

+Here, input.txt is the input file to be provided by the user

 ---